Free Archetype Test: What You Actually Get (And What You Don't)

 Adaptive Questioning

-Good tests adjust based on your responses.
-If your first few answers suggest high Blue energy, the test should probe further into Blue-adjacent archetypes rather than asking generic questions about all possible types.
+Good tests adjust as they go.
+If your first few answers show high Blue energy, the test should probe Blue-adjacent archetypes instead of asking generic questions about every type under the sun.

-Static tests—same 30 questions in the same order for everyone—waste half their items on dimensions that don't apply to you.
+Static tests — same 30 items in the same order for everyone — burn half their questions on dimensions that don't apply to you.

 Continuous Scoring

 Binary logic ("you're either an Introvert or Extrovert") misses reality.
-Your psychological drives exist on continuums.
-You're not "a Maverick" in some absolute sense—you have a certain distribution of drives that happens to align closest to the Maverick pattern.
+Psychological drives live on continuums.
+You aren't "a Maverick" in some absolute sense.
+You have a distribution of drives that happens to land closest to the Maverick pattern.

-Tests that show your full distribution—not just your "type"—give you more actionable information.
-Maybe you're primarily Green but with significant Blue influence.
-That's different from pure Green and deserves different insight.
+Tests that show your full distribution, not just your type, give you something to work with.
+Maybe you're primarily Green but with a strong Blue streak.
+That's a different animal from pure Green, and it deserves a different read.

 Shadow Recognition

 Flattery isn't insight.
-If your archetype result is entirely positive, the test is either incompetent or deliberately pandering.
+If your archetype result is entirely positive, the test is either incompetent or openly pandering.

 Methodology Transparency

 Mystery methodology is usually no methodology.
-If a test won't tell you how it works, it probably doesn't work well.
+If a test won't tell you how it works, it probably doesn't.

 The 5-Color Archetype System

-One approach that's both rigorous and free uses five psychological drives that combine into 25 distinct archetypes.
+One rigorous and free approach uses five psychological drives — close in spirit to color-based personality systems — that combine into 25 archetypes.

 The Foundation